-Administrators were available every day by phone and email to listen to stakeholder concerns and feedback.
-Data was disaggregated by school site, by grade level, compiled and shared with the planning group and with the public at school board meetings.
-Administration met with the bargaining units to gather union leadership input and perspectives on safety plans for reopening schools, and on all matters affecting wages, health and safety, management rights, working conditions and benefits.
+In their service to all of our schools, administrators are available every day by phone and email to listen to stakeholder concerns and feedback.
+Data gathered was disaggregated by school site, by grade level, compiled and shared with the planning group and with the public at school board meetings.
+During the pandemic school closures, administration met with the bargaining units to gather union leadership input and perspectives on safety plans for reopening schools, and on all matters affecting wages, health and safety, management rights, working conditions and benefits.
 Stakeholders from all populations within the school community are encouraged to participate in public meetings via Zoom.
 Families of English Learners communicate input through the district interpreter, the high school counselor, the EL paraprofessionals, and through translations of surveys.

-School Board meetings in the 2020-21 school year were live streamed on the District's and each school's website and on each school and the District's Facebook page.
-Meetings were noticed in advance and multiple links and reminders were sent out via text and email and posted on the school's website.
+School Board meetings in the 2022-23 school year were able to be in person again.
+Meetings are noticed in advance and multiple links and reminders were sent out via text and email and posted on the school's website.
 Paper flyers were posted at the schools.
-Stakeholders had the option to participate by telephone or by computer.
+Community and families can always write public correspondence to the Board, and Board members' phone numbers are published for personal phone calls from families, staff, and community.
 In addition to the outreach to all families, the families of students with special needs have regular and frequent contact with school staff informally in person, by teleconference, or by telephone, and formally in meetings such as addendum meetings, behavior support meetings, and IEPs.

-Throughout the school year 2020-21, stakeholder meetings and leadership meetings have continued to be held using teleconferencing technology for the Comprehensive Coordinated Early Intervening Services (CCEIS) plans.
-Leadership team meetings for the Comprehensive School Improvement (CSI) plan includes the principals of CSI schools, superintendent and county office staff who meet weekly.
+Throughout the school year 2022-23, stakeholder meetings and leadership meetings have continued to be held in person and by using teleconferencing technology for the Comprehensive Coordinated Early Intervening Services (CCEIS) plans.
+Leadership team meetings for the Comprehensive School Improvement (CSI) plan includes the principals of CSI schools, assistant superintendent and county office staff who meet weekly.
 Parent groups have offered parent perspectives on all of our plans which help inform the LCAP.
-Some of the parent groups include Redway PTSA, Friends of Casterlin School (FOCS), Friends of Whitethorn Elementary School (FOWES), Miranda and South Fork Booster Club, meet regularly and include parents, students, school employees and community members among their participants.
-The LCAP District Advisory Committee (DAC) includes parents, teachers, classified staff, community members, and the superintendent.
+Some of the parent groups include Redway PTSA, Friends of Casterlin School (FOCS), Friends of Whitethorn Elementary School (FOWES), Miranda and South Fork Booster Club.
+Groups meet regularly and include parents, students, school employees and community members among their participants.
+The LCAP Parent Advisory Committee (PAC) a parent group meets with the superintendent formally with the most recent meeting on June 6, 2023.
 Input from all of these groups influenced the development of the LCAP.
 School Site Councils meet and discuss school site data, analyze school site needs and improvement goals, and plan activities to address the needs.
-Information and inputfrom all of these groups has informed plans for the future of the District in the development of the LCAP.
-The biennial California Healthy Kids Survey (CHKS) was given this year to staff and students in specific grades this spring.
-The most recent stakeholder input used in the LCAP has been in June of 2022, including parent and staff surveys and District Advisory Committee.
+Information and input from all of these groups has informed plans for the future of the District in the development of the LCAP.
+The biennial California Healthy Kids Survey (CHKS) will be given this year to staff and students in specific grades this spring and will include the parent module in addition to the usual surveys.
+The most recent stakeholder input used in the LCAP has been in June of 2023, including parent and staff surveys and LCAP Parent Advisory Committee.